100% Deposit Match up to $100 - Promo Code: BOOKIES

 Down the road, you can expect sport betting options to appear on lottery terminals in selected locations, especially now that the lotter has launched its app.

 Even though Oregon has limited offerings, it was one of four states (along with Nevada, Delaware and Montana) that had a partial exemption from the Professional and Amateur Sports Protection Act (PASPA), the federal ban on sports betting that took effect in 1992.
 The partial exemption was in place because the Oregon Lottery began offering NFL parlay bets in 1989 through a lottery game called Sports Action.

 Sports Action was discontinued in 2007 because of the NCAA’s continued opposition to the game even though betting on college sports was not an option.
 When the lottery disbanded the game, the NCAA soon named Portland as a college tournament site.

-Although sports betting is legal in Oregon, you still can’t bet on college games via a mobile app.
-You can still wager on college games at certain brick-and-mortar sportsbooks on tribal lands.
+Although sports betting is legal in Oregon, you still can’t bet on college games via a mobile sports betting app.
+You can still wager on college games at certain brick-and-mortar OR sportsbooks on tribal lands.

 What to Consider When Choosing Oregon Betting Sites

 There are not a lot of options to choose from in Oregon because it's run by the state lottery, but here are some things to look for when considering placing a bet on the lottery app or at a tribal casino: